rust-lang/book/nostarch/chapter05.md

 attributes other than `derive`; for more information, see the “Attributes” section of the Rust Reference at *../reference/attributes.html*.

-Our `area` function is very specific: it only computes the area of rectangles.
+Our `area` function is very specific: It only computes the area of rectangles.
 It would be helpful to tie this behavior more closely to our `Rectangle` struct because it won’t work with any other type.
-Let’s look at how we can continue to refactor this code by turning the `area` function into an `area` *method* defined on our `Rectangle` type.
+Let’s look at how we can continue to refactor this code by turning the `area` function into an `area` method defined on our `Rectangle` type.

-## Method Syntax
+## Methods

-*Methods* are similar to functions: we declare them with the `fn` keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
+Methods are similar to functions: We declare them with the `fn` keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
 Unlike functions, methods are defined within the context of a struct (or an enum or a trait